manycore-com/Inboxbooster-Mailer/README-GKE-EXAMPLE.md

       # It doesn't have to be the same as the domain you send from.
       # If you have a /configs/myhostname file, its content will be used if this entry is not set.
       myhostname: example.com
+      # main.cf's mailname needs to have an MX entry in your dns, preferably to where mxserver listens.
+      # We construct messageid and return-path from the transformer/domain-settings/return-path-domain
+      # so this value is not as important as in a normal Postfix installation.
       mailname: example.com
     master-cf:
       smtpd-port: 26